adriagalin/ecs-ansible-packer-terraform-wordpress/README.md

     ```
     ***IMAGE_TAG** can be a commit short hash (git rev-parse --short HEAD)

-8. Finally, execute this command to destroy the entire platform stack on AWS:
+8. Finally, execute this command to tear down the infrastructure:
     ```bash
     make destroy
+    ```

 ### How components interact between each over?